glotzerlab/software/ARCHITECTURE.md

 ### Base templates

-The template `template/base.jinja` provides the base dependencies necessary to build Glotzer Lab software along with commonly used tools.
+* `template/base.jinja` provides the base dependencies necessary to build Glotzer Lab software along with commonly used tools.
 This image is based on `nvidia/cuda-?.?-devel-ubuntu18.04`.

-The template `summit.jinja` provides the base dependencies through modules on summit and configures a software root directory for the build script.
+* `summit.jinja` provides the base dependencies through modules on summit and configures a software root directory for the build script.

-The templates `ib-mlx.jinja` and `ib-hfi1`.jinja adds high speed IB networking drivers.
+* `ib-mlx.jinja` and `ib-hfi1.jinja` adds high speed IB networking drivers.

-The templates `openmpi.jinja` and `mvapich2.jinja` build the corresponding MPI libraries.
+* `openmpi.jinja` and `mvapich2.jinja` build the corresponding MPI libraries.

-The template `glotzer-software.jinja` compiles and installs glotzer group software.
+* `glotzer-software.jinja` compiles and installs glotzer group software.

-The template `finalize.jinja` creates a `glotzerlab-software` user so that tools designed to run as non-root can run without any user intervention.
+* `finalize.jinja` creates a `glotzerlab-software` user so that tools designed to run as non-root can run without any user intervention.

-The tempate `test.jinja` runs unit tests on some of the installed packages.
+* `test.jinja` runs unit tests on some of the installed packages.

 ### Software images